hms-dbmi/chromoscope/docs/private_data.md

 # Loading Local Data

+!> You may also want to see the [Chromoscope Python package](#python), which allows you to load local files on computational notebooks.

 You can run a local file server to display local files on Chromoscope.
 This enables you to safely visualize your private files.
 There are multiple light and easy-to-install file servers.
 In this page, we will use [http-server](https://www.npmjs.com/package/http-server) for the demonstration.

 ## Run Local File Server